skiadas/ptx-formatter/README.md

 # PtxFormatter

-PtxFormatter is a formatter for PreText, based on a translation of the code in the [https://github.com/oscarlevin/pretext-tools](PreText-tools) VSCode extension.
+PtxFormatter is an opinionated but customizable formatter for PreText.
+It can be used as a command-line tool or as a Python library.

 ## Installation